robertkodra/paymaster_demo/CONTRIBUTING.md

 ### Code Standards

-- Use ES6+ JavaScript features
+- API uses TypeScript.
+New files under `api/src/**` should be `.ts`.
-- Follow existing code formatting
+- Follow existing formatting; keep functions small and focused.
-- Add JSDoc comments for functions
-- Handle errors appropriately
+- Handle errors with clear messages returned to the client.
-- Keep functions small and focused
-- Write self-documenting code

 ### Security